-If I Snore does that mean that I have Sleep Apnea?
+If I Snore do I have Sleep Apnea?

 Many people associate snoring with Sleep Apnea and for good reason.
 According to the Chicago Tribune 50 to 80 percent of snorers have Obstructive Sleep Apnea.
 So the short answer is yes, if you snore you likely could have Sleep Apnea